tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 missile fired by the player will have no effect.
 This is true even if you fire at yourself or an unoccupied asteroid.

-The AI takes note when it loses a colony due to its population reducing to zero due to lack of Personnel Podules, Atmospheric Regulator or Nutrient Podule.
+The AI for this alien sets a flag when it loses a colony due to its population reducing to zero due to lack of Personnel Podules, Atmospheric Regulator or Nutrient Podule (though not if the colony explodes due to Mega or asteroid collision).
 The exact actions it takes in response to this have yet to be analyzed.

 Their technology allows them to teleport their asteroid.
-A discovered asteroid becomes undiscovered after it teleports.
+A discovered asteroid becomes undiscovered after it teleports (see Mass Displacement Podule).
+They also have a missile which can intercept and neutralize incoming missiles.

 ### Buildings